mpycroft/raytracer/README.md

 information from [Physically Based Rendering](https://pbr-book.org) as interest takes me but that book is far too mathematically heavy for me to use as an initial basis for a hobby project.

+### Tuples

+Rather than following the book's usage of tuples as an underlying data structure for both points and vectors we will implement them separately and use the type system in Rust to our advantage.
+This will likely add some extra issues when we get to matrices and the like but there is no good way to do this without (ab)using dereferencing, having awkward access (i.e. using getters/setters) or until some sort of fields in traits feature gets implemented.
+Since the only real usage of homogenous coordinates (w elements) on points and vectors is to make the matrix multiplication fall out and we already have that information in the type we shouldn't hit any fundamental issues.